GrupoDiana/BRT-Documentation/docs/applications/settingsFile.md

 # Configuration File Setup
 :warning:*(Under construction)*:warning:

 This section explains how to define a configuration file in JSON format that is read when the application starts.
 If the program is launched without arguments, it will look for a file called `settings.json` in the same folder.
 Alternatively, a custom configuration file can be provided as an argument, for example, `mysettings.json`.
-This file defines the audio interface settings, the model architecture, and, optionally, a set of resources to be re-loaded at the beguining and a complete scenario with sources and listeners.
+This file defines the audio interface settings, the model architecture, and, optionally, a set of resources to be re-loaded at the begining and a complete scenario with sources and listeners.

 ## General Structure